dhaskew/blog/_drafts/aws.md

     * amount of data transfered
     * number of requests

-* Cloud Front
-  * used to cache data
-  * can sit in-front of S3 Buckets
-  * "edging" your content

 * RDS = Relational Database Service
   * managed databases in the cloud